 Project assistant

-Yujia Zhang, BS
+Yujia Zhang, MS

 Yujia received her B.S. in Chemical Engineering from Michigan State University in 2018 and her M.S. in Chemical Engineering from the University of Southern California in 2020.
 Her undergraduate research was focused on single-enzyme kinetics using the Atomic Force Microscope.
 She is currently working on multimodal data analysis and applying various machine learning methods on COVID-ARC data.